jsellaresi/EndPointsApi/README.md

  This project contains the endpoint tests, also have the CustomWebApplicationFactory to provide us the testing environment for all our tests.

 # Insights
- I decided not to use the common aproach of MVC controllers as we want the best maintainability for this project, to do this I chose https://github.com/ardalis/ApiEndpoints that offer me an easly implementation of it.
+ I decided not to use the common aproach of MVC controllers as we want the best maintainability for this project, to do this I chose https://github.com/ardalis/ApiEndpoints that offer me an easily implementation of it.
  Also I'm using the specification pattern that give us a powerful tool to manage repository calls without having alot of concrete repositories and repeat our where clauses in many methods.

  About how to calculate the locations we are looking for, I used the method given for the OrderBy clause and before use it, I used a MaxDistanceSquare class, which gives me a square coordinates containing the requested location.